 Students like Ryan to get government fee discount

 Counselling classes at Avondale are a safe place.
 “We’re like a team supporting each other,” says student Ryan Crabtree.
 He’s referring not only to his classmates.
 “The lecturers are willing to get through every tough time with you so you can become a better version of yourself.”
-With a limited number of Commonwealth-supported places, students joining Ryan next year—and the year after—will get support of a different kind even before sitting their first class.
+With a limited number of Commonwealth-supported places, students joining Ryan in 2023—and the following year—will get support of a different kind even before sitting their first class.

 To help address a national shortage of skills and future-proof needs in the workforce, the government will pay part of the fees for Australian and New Zealand students who begin our undergraduate counselling course in 2023 and 2024.
 That’s good news, says convenor Paul Bogacs.
 For three reasons: the Commonwealth-supported places are a subsidy—not a loan—meaning students pay less for their fees; the places—the first in arts at Avondale—follow students through their course, even if they study part-time, and; because the demand for mental health professionals is increasing.